 About Mercedes-Benz U.S. International

 In September 2017, Mercedes-Benz Cars announced plans to expand its production footprint in Alabama and the United States with a $1 billion investment for our second campus.
-On October 5th, 2018, Markus Schäfer - Member of the Divisional Board of Mercedes-Benz Cars, Production, and Supply Chain – will share the latest details on Mercedes-Benz’ continued investment in Alabama and showcase our latest model – the all-new 2020 Mercedes-Benz GLE Sport Utility Vehicle.
+On October 5th, 2018, Markus Schäfer - Member of the Divisional Board of Mercedes-Benz Cars, Production, and Supply Chain – shared the latest details on Mercedes-Benz’ continued investment in Alabama and our new era of electromobility.
+In addition, we showcased our latest model – the all-new 2020 Mercedes-Benz GLE Sport Utility Vehicle.

 Our new campus in Bibb County–located near our existing passenger-car plant–is part of our continued quest to manufacturer the world’s most attractive vehicles.